nnja/mentored-sprints-website/README.md

 Contributions are welcome.
 Also, if you encounter any issues, please go ahead and create an issue in this repo.

 The detailed contribution guidelines can be found in the [CONTRIBUTING](./CONTRIBUTING.md) file, make sure to have a look first.
+Next, have fun contributing.

 ### Requirements